BYU-ITC-210/BYU-ITC-210.github.io/HW1-CLI.md

 2. Search for manual entries containing the word 'transfer'.
 3. Print the current directory
 4. Print the current IP address (and other network information)
+5. Use the echo command to print text on the console.

 ### 1.2 File and Directory Manipulation